 \item[$\bullet$] { $\pmb{w^*}$ is a \bf second-order critical point} if and only if $\nabla L ({\pmb{w}}^{*})=0\ \mbox{and}\ \nabla^2 L ({\pmb{w}}^{*})\succeq 0$.
 If, on the contrary, the Hessian has a negative eigenvalue, we say that the point has a negative curvature.

 \item[$\bullet$] { $\pmb{w^*}$ is a \bf first-order critical point} if and only if $\nabla L ({\pmb{w}}^{*})=0$.\\

 We can also distinguish a specific type of first-order critical point: saddle points.
 As discussed below, they can be second-order critical points or not.\footnote{Defining the \emph{index} of a critical point as the number of negative eigenvalues of its Hessian, we can equivalently define strict saddle points as saddle points of index greater than or equal to $1$.
 Similarly, non-strict saddle points are saddle points of index $0$.
 Note that the latter are \emph{degenerate}, i.e., their Hessian is singular.}

-\item[$\bullet$] { $\pmb{w^*}$ is a \bf saddle point} if and only if it is a first-order critical point which is neither a local minimizer, nor a local maximizer. \begin{itemize} \item { A saddle point $\pmb{w^*}$ is \bf strict} if and only if it is not a second-order critical point (i.e., the Hessian $\nabla^2 L ({\pmb{w}}^{*})$ has a negative eigenvalue).
+\item[$\bullet$] { $\pmb{w^*}$ is a \bf saddle point} if and only if it is a first-order critical point which is neither a local minimizer nor a local maximizer. \begin{itemize} \item { A saddle point $\pmb{w^*}$ is \bf strict} if and only if it is not a second-order critical point (i.e., the Hessian $\nabla^2 L ({\pmb{w}}^{*})$ has a negative eigenvalue).
 Figure \ref{fig:strict saddle} gives an example. \item { A saddle point $\pmb{w^*}$ is \bf non-strict} if and only if it is a second-order critical point.
 In that case, the Hessian $\nabla^2 L ({\pmb{w}}^{*})$ is positive semi-definite and has at least one eigenvalue equal to zero.
-Typically, in the direction of the corresponding eigenvectors a higher-order term makes it a saddle point (e.g., $L(\pmb{w}) = \sum_{i=1}^n w_i^3$ at $\pmb{w}^{*}=0)$.
+Typically, in the direction of the corresponding eigenvectors, a higher-order term makes it a saddle point (e.g., $L(\pmb{w}) = \sum_{i=1}^n w_i^3$ at $\pmb{w}^{*}=0)$.
 Figure \ref{fig:plateau} gives an example. \end{itemize} \end{itemize}

-\subsection{On the importance of a landscape analysis at order 2}
+\subsection{On the Importance of a Landscape Analysis at Order 2}

-When the function we are trying to minimize is smooth, convex, and has a global minimizer, the gradient descent algorithm with a well-chosen learning rate converges to a first-order critical point, and this critical point is a global minimizer \cite{nesterov1998introductory}.
-However, in general, finding a global optimum of a non-convex function is an NP-complete problem \cite{murty1987some}; this is in particular the case for a simple 3-node neural network \cite{blum1989training}.
+When the function we are trying to minimize is smooth, convex, and has a global minimizer, the gradient descent algorithm with a well-chosen learning rate converges to a first-order critical point, which is a global minimizer \citep{nesterov1998introductory}.
+However, in general, finding a global optimum of a non-convex function is an NP-complete problem \citep{murty1987some}; this is, in particular, the case for a simple 3-node neural network \citep{blum1989training}.
 Despite that, when optimizing neural networks, the current practice is still to use gradient-based algorithms.